iluwatar/java-design-patterns/iterator/README.md

 > In object-oriented programming, the iterator pattern is a design pattern in which an iterator is used to traverse a container and access the container's elements.

-**Programmatic Example**
+### Programmatic Example of Iterator Pattern in Java

-The main class in our Java Iterator Design Pattern example is the TreasureChest that contains items.
+The main class in our Java Iterator Design Pattern example is the `TreasureChest` that contains items.
 This demonstrates how to implement and use iterators for efficient collection traversal in Java.

 ```java
 public class TreasureChest {